oaerobert/Time-Series-Data-Modelling-STATA/scripts/1_explanatory_data_analysis.md

 #### As you can see, the lines follow each other closely.
 #### Using your understanding of regression analysis - don't you think this is suggested by the data correlation values we coded and discovered earlier?

 ✅ Good job!
-Let's recreate something similar with a scatter graph
+Let's recreate something similar with a scatter graph.

 ``` stata
 scatter consumption income
 ```
 5. This will create a scatter graph for the variables *consumption* and *income*.
 Your graph will look like this: [View](Images_EDA/Scatter_Graph_EDA.png)
+6. As you can see, these variables are closely correlated, the scatter graph produces a regression close to 1, assumed purely from observation.
+This suggests that income (the independent variable) is closely correlated to consumption (our dependent variable).

+---

+---